SymfonyCasts/solid/sfcasts/staging-environments.md

-This is a *long* way of saying that the `master` environment on SymfonyCloud will now use the server id and token for the "Sasquatch Sightings Production" Blackfire environment, and every *other* deploy will use the credentials for the "Non-Master" environment.
+This is a *long* way of saying that the `master` environment on SymfonyCloud will now use the server id and token for the "Sasquatch Sightings Production" Blackfire environment.
+And every *other* deploy will use the credentials for the "Non-Master" environment.
 To be sure, run:

 ```terminal